The Islamic Hereafter

 Life in the Grave

-The Koran has little to say about what happens when a person dies except that Allah will decide when his or her time is up.
+The Koran has little to say about what happens when a person dies except that Allah will decide when his or her time has come.

 6.2 It is He Who created you from clay, then decreed a term [for you] and another set term with Him (Allah is referring to Judgement Day, not eternity, Fakhry), but still you doubt.

-Be that as it may, the last person the soon-to-be-departed will see is not the angel of death, but two angels who have been patiently and anonymously recording his or her bad and good deeds.
-These two angels, in the blink of an eye, will present the soon-to-be-deceased with their lifetime of good and bad deeds.
+Be that as it may, the last person the soon-to-be-departed will see is not the Angel of Death but two angels who have been patiently and anonymously recording their bad and good deeds.
+These two angels, in the blink of an eye, will present the soon-to-be deceased with their lifetime of good and bad deeds.
 With this was your life formalities out of the way, the person’s living, thinking, seeing, able to feel pain soul will sink into the ground where they die, but not before ‘Izra’il has finished extracting it from the still-warm body, drawing it out like rough cotton through an eye socket.
 Because the soul desperately tries to get out via a natural opening, the mouth, Izra’il extraction method seems unnecessary cruel.

 56:83 Would that, when the soul leaps to the throat,

 56:85 While We are closer to him (the dead man) than you, but you do not see.

 56:86 And would that, not being subject to judgement,